 FLD= days to flowering, MTD= days to maturity, PLH= plant height, PPL= number of pods per plant, TSW= thousand seed weight, GYH= grain yield, CHS= chocolate spot, RR= root rot, CV= coefficient of variation, LSD= least significant difference

-The individual mean grain yield performances of 22 advanced faba bean genotypes across four location was presented in Table 5 below.
 From individual location analysis, highest mean grain yield was recorded from Bekoji location with a mean grain yield of 6,951 kg ha-1.
 These results indicated that Bekoji was the most favorable and ideal testing environments for the evaluation and estimation of advanced genotypes genetic potentials.
-On the other hand, Kulumsa (6,581 kg ha-1) was the next best favorable environments for the production of faba bean next to Asasa (4,383 kg ha-1) and Kofele (3,760 kg ha-1) (Table 5).
+On the other hand, Kulumsa (6,581 kg ha-1) was the next best favorable environments for the production of Faba bean.
+(Table 5).
 The highest grain yield were recorded from G12 (8,238 kg ha-1) and G9 (8,198 kg ha-1) at Bekoji and Kulumsa respectively.
-From the four locations, Kofele was recorded the minimum mean grain yield of faba bean genotypes with a value mean of 2,404.3 kg ha-1.
+From the four locations, Kofele was recorded the minimum mean grain yield of Faba bean genotypes with a value mean of 2,404.3 kg ha-1.
 All minimum yielder genotypes namely G21, G12, G16, G14 and G10 were recorded from Kofele (Table 5).